Preliminary Medicine - Program Info

 The Preliminary Medicine Residency Program provides residents with significant primary patient care responsibility and ensures mastery of fundamental clinical skills.
 The program couples core rotations with ample elective time and provides an opportunity for residents to pursue their career interests.
-The curriculum includes a variety of rotations in internal medicine as well as electives that may be taken on any service, and a rotation that may be scheduled abroad at another institution.
+The curriculum includes a variety of rotations in internal medicine as well as electives that may be taken on any service.

 The Preliminary Medicine Residency Program is integrated with our three-year categorical Internal Medicine Residency Program.